ParthChandel165/BookCon/README.md

 ![Yarn](https://img.shields.io/badge/Yarn-2C8EBB?style=for-the-badge&logo=yarn&logoColor=white)

-## 🚀 Features
+##  Features

-- User Authentication Pages 🚪
+- User Authentication Pages
   - User Signup 📝
     - email verification
     - upload a Profile image
-  - User Login 🔐
+  - User Login
-- Home Page 🏠
+- Home Page
-  - View all product uploads by seller 📃
+  - View all product uploads by seller
   - filter with the category 📊
-  - Best-selling product (Sort by Sold_out data) 💎
+  - Best-selling product (Sort by Sold_out data)
-  - All Product 📦
+  - All Product
-  - All Event's 🎊
+  - All Event's
-  - FAQ 🙋
+  - FAQ
-- Filters for Sorting Posts 🗂️
+- Filters for Sorting Posts
   - Sort posts by Clothes, Shows, gifts, etc...
-- User Search Bar 🔍
+- User Search Bar
-  - Search for product 🔎
+  - Search for product
-  - Click on a user to go to the Product details page 👤
+  - Click on a user to go to the Product details page
-- wish list ❤️
+- wish list
-  - store in cart 👀
+  - store in cart
 - Add to cart 🛒
-  - Check out for payment 💳
+  - Check out for payment
-    - we have 2 payment systems,**UPI**,**Cash of Delivery (COD)**
+    - we have 2 payment systems,**Card**,**Cash of Delivery (COD)**
-- Apply Coupon Code for Discount 👉💥
+- Apply Coupon Code for Discount
-- Product Explore Page 🔍
+- Product Explore Page
-  - View Product from another seller 🌍
+  - View Product from another seller
-  - View reviews from other users ⭐
+  - View reviews from other users
-  - The eye button shows Product Details 👁
+  - The eye button shows Product Details
-  - Original Price and discount price 💵
+  - Original Price and discount price
-  - HowMeney Buy this product  🤝
+  - HowMeney Buy this product
-  - Inc and Dec product  📉 +
+  - Inc and Dec product
-  - Show Description of product 📃
+  - Show Description of product
-  - View Seller Profile 👥
+  - View Seller Profile
-  - Chating with Seller 💬
+  - Chating with Seller
-  - Show Seller Information 📋
+  - Show Seller Information
-  - Show Related Products 🔗
+  - Show Related Products
-  - Add to wish list ❤️
+  - Add to wish list
-  - Add to Cart  🛒
+  - Add to Cart
-- User Profile Page 👤
+- User Profile Page
-  - Edit your profile details - profile photo, name, email, phone number ✏️
+  - Edit your profile details - profile photo, name, email, phone number
-  - change Password 🔐
+  - change Password
-  - View All Order 👨🏾‍💻.
+  - View All Order
-  - After Delivery of the product user can Refund the product. 🔙
+  - After Delivery of the product user can Refund the product.
-  - User inbox Chat with the seller. ✉️
+  - User inbox Chat with the seller.
-  - Use can Track Orders. 🛤️
+  - Use can Track Orders.
   - Store 3 Address Details.
-Like Default, Home, office. 📫
+Like Default, Home, office.
-  - **Only Admin show Admin Dashboard** 👑
+  - **Only Admin show Admin Dashboard**
-  - Logout 🔚
+  - Logout
-  - Create a Review After Delivery Product 🚛
+  - Create a Review After Delivery Product
   - After the Buy product is Sold out is increased. and Stock decrease in DB.

-- Message ✉️
+- Message
-  - Send Image 🖼️
+  - Send Message
-  - Show active or not 🟢
+  - Show active or not
-  - Time of sand Message ⏰
+  - Time of sand Message
-- Popular Events 💥
+- Popular Events
   - Show Recent Events
-- Responsive 📱
-  - All screens are responsive
-- Alerts 🚨
-  - Alerts in the app to notify users about success/failure operations
-- Seller Authentication Pages 🚪
+- Seller Authentication Pages
-  - Seller Signup 📝
+  - Seller Signup
-    - shop name, Phone Number, Email address, Address,Zip Code, Password ✍
+    - shop name, Phone Number, Email address, Address,Zip Code, Password
-    - upload a Profile image 📷
+    - upload a Profile image
-    - email verification ✅
+    - email verification
-  -  Seller Login 🔐
+  -  Seller Login
-- Seller Dashboard 👨🏻‍🔧
+- Seller Dashboard
-  - Overview of a Product and Latest Orders 🖇️
+  - Overview of a Product and Latest Orders
-  - Account Balance (with 10% service charge) 💰
+  - Account Balance (with 10% service charge)
-- All Orders ⚖
+- All Orders
-   - Seller Update Product Delivery status 📆
+   - Seller Update Product Delivery status
-  - Create Products  ✔️
+  - Create Products
      - name*
      - Description *
      - Category *
-  - All product 💻
+  - All product
-     - Seller can delete Product ❌
+     - Seller can delete Product
-    - View all Products 📦
+    - View all Products
- - Create an Event  💥🎉
+ - Create an Event
-    - name* 📇
+    - name*
    - Description *
    - Category *
    - Tags
    - Original Price
    - Price (With Discount) *
    - Product Stock *
-   - Event Start Date * ✅
+   - Event Start Date *
-   - Event End Date * (Default 3 days) ⛔
+   - Event End Date * (Default 3 days)
-   - Upload multiple Images * 📷
+   - Upload multiple Images *
-- All Event 🎉
+- All Event
-  - Show Event 💥
+  - Show Event
-  - Delete Event  ⛔
+  - Delete Event
-- Withdraw Money 📥
+- Withdraw Money
-  - Add Bank Details 🏛️
+  - Add Bank Details
-  - Not withdraw the highest amount of Balance 💱
+  - Not withdraw the highest amount of Balance
-  - Sand mail to sell with amount 📩
+  - Sand mail to sell with amount
-  - Delete Bank Details 🪧
+  - Delete Bank Details
-- Shop Inbox 📞
+- Shop Inbox
-    - All Messages 📬
+    - All Messages
-    - Sand Image to user 🖼️
+    - Sand Image to user
-    - Show Activ function 🟢
+    - Show Activ function
-- Discount Codes 🎟️
+- Discount Codes
-  - Create coupon code 🖱
+  - Create coupon code
-  - Delete coupon code 🛑
+  - Delete coupon code
-  - apply all Products of the shop  🤩
+  - apply all Products of the shop
-  - Can apply the specific product 1️⃣☝️
+  - Can apply the specific product
-- Refunds 🔙
+- Refunds
-  - Seller can update the Status of the Product 🔄
+  - Seller can update the Status of the Product
-- Settings ⚛
+- Settings
   - update Images, Shop Address, Shop Phone Number, Shop Zip Code ⛓
-  - Add Shop description 📖
+  - Add Shop description
-- Shop Desboard 🎰
+- Shop Desboard
-   - Shop Products 🌃
+   - Shop Products
-   - Running Events 🎪
+   - Running Events
-   - Shop Reviews ⭐
+   - Shop Reviews
-   - Log out  ↪️
+   - Log out
-- Admin Authentication Pages (normal user in DB roll in Admin) 🚪
+- Admin Authentication Pages (normal user in DB roll in Admin)
-   - Admin Signup 📝
+   - Admin Signup
-   - Admin Login 🔐
+   - Admin Login
-  - Overview 👔
+  - Overview
-        - Total Earning 🤑
+        - Total Earning
-        - All Sellers 👨‍🔧
+        - All Sellers
-        - All Orders 🛍️
+        - All Orders
-        - Latest Orders 🔢
+        - Latest Orders
-  - Show All Orders of Seller's 🛍️
+  - Show All Orders of Seller's
-  - Show All sellers and Delete ⛔
+  - Show All sellers and Delete
-  - Show All users and Delete 👨‍👩‍👦‍👦 ⛔
+  - Show All users and Delete
-  - All Products in DB. 👨🏻‍💻
+  - All Products in DB.
-  - All Events of Seller 📢
+  - All Events of Seller
-  - verify  Seller Withdraw request and Sand mail to update's 📧
+  - verify  Seller Withdraw request and Sand mail to update's
   - if Delete images it also deletes from the local devise

 ## File structure